 Discuss the Text

-After reading the story aloud the second time ask the learners if there were any parts of the story they could easily picture in their head.
+Once you’ve read the story aloud a second time, begin a discussion with your learners.
+Were there any parts of the story they couldn’t easily picture in their head?
 Use their examples or pull some of your own to give examples of sensory language in writing.

 Next, introduce you learners to the word list of nouns from the story to help guide their writing.

-Next, have your learners write their own version of the story.
-Create a purpose for writing by having them focus on what words and phrases they can use to help put their reader into their story.
+Now, have your learners write their own version of the story.
+Create a purpose for writing by having them focus on what words and phrases they can use to help put the reader into their story.
 Did the dolphins swim around or glide through the water?
-Was the water dark or were they shimmering patches of light?
+Was the water dark or were there shimmering patches of light?

-Finally, have your learners read their story to each other or create a gallery of stories and have learners walk from desk to desk to read others’ stories.
+Finally, have your learners read their story to each other or create a gallery of stories.
+Have learners walk from desk to desk reading others’ stories.

-Have them look for example of writing that helps them to picture the story because of the words or phrases that were used.
+Task them with looking for examples of writing that help them picture the story because of the words or phrases that were used.

 Writing Activity Purpose

-Setting a purpose for writing will not only help your learners focus on their writing, but also allow them to model this type of writing in their other stories.
+Setting a purpose for writing will help your learners focus on their writing.
+It will also allow them to model this type of writing in their other stories.